Intel: Diversity

-Intel has a Diversity Initiative, including employee diversity groups as well as supplier diversity programs.
+Intel has a Diversity Initiative, including employee diversity groups, as well as a supplier diversity program.
 Like many companies with employee diversity groups, they include groups based on race and nationality as well as sexual identity and religion.
 In 1994, Intel sanctioned one of the earliest corporate Gay, Lesbian, Bisexual, and Transgender employee groups, and supports a Muslim employees group, a Jewish employees group, and a Bible-based Christian group.

 Intel has received a 100% rating on numerous Corporate Equality Indices released by the Human Rights Campaign including the first one released in 2002.
 In addition, the company is frequently named one of the 100 Best Companies for Working Mothers by Working Mother magazine.

 In January 2015, Intel announced the investment of $300 million over the next five years to enhance gender and racial diversity in their own company as well as the technology industry as a whole.

 In February 2016, Intel released its Global Diversity & Inclusion 2015 Annual Report.
 The male-female mix of US employees was reported as 75.2% men and 24.8% women.
 For US employees in technical roles, the mix was reported as 79.8% male and 20.1% female.
 NPR reports that Intel is facing a retention problem (particularly for African Americans), not just a pipeline problem.